-Note that in L14.03 (a), during your statutory leave year (recently extended to 18 months), full credit continues for seniority and teaching experience.
+During your statutory leave year (recently extended to 18 months), full credit continues for seniority and experience credit.
 Enrolment in the Benefits Plan can also continue assuming that you pay your contributions (6% of the total cost of the plan-the same as when you are working) by electronic debit (arranged directly with OTIP).

 If you wish to add the baby to your Medi-Dent coverage, you must do so within 31 days of a material change in circumstance, for example, the birth of your child, in order to not be subject to the rules governing late application.
 Within the 31 day period, you are automatically eligible to change your benefits (adding baby or a spouse or both, or joining the benefits plan for the first time), but after that, your request can be rejected for even the most minor of pre-existing conditions.
-Since there can be some technical delays within our benefits plan, this window does not begin until you receive your email invitation to make changes to your benefits.
+Since there can be some technical delays with our benefits plan, this window does not begin until you receive your email invitation to make changes to your benefits.